cran/ibmdbR/README.md

 Getting Started
 ---------------
-The ibmdbR package works with IBM DB2© for Linux and Windows Version 10.5 (abbreviated to DB2), and with IBM dashDB© (abbreviated to dashDB).
+The ibmdbR package works with IBM DB2(C) for Linux and Windows Version 10.5, and with IBM dashDB(C).
 Before you start, you must install DB2 or provision an instance of dashDB on the cloud (see link below).

 If you use dashDB on the web, everything is pre-configured and ready to be used from your web browser.
 If you connect to a DB2 server or use dashDB remotely, you must first install